felizuno/jsgorillas/README.md

-jsgorillas
+jsGorillas
 ==========

-An experiment using the Gorillas game
+An experiment in message passing using the Gorillas game.

+The goal is to dogfood a new [message passing library](https://github.com/felizuno/jsgorillas/blob/master/js/messenger.js) I'm working on.
+For this reason this project's modules communicate using the `sendRequestFor(...).soICan(...)` pattern, which is verbose and in progress.

 ## TODO